arpithparikh/documentation/references.rst

 -----
 | When using dates or datetimes in the CSV or API, please provide them in one of the following formats:
 | yyyy-mm-dd
-| yyyy-mm-dd hh:mm:ss (assumes UTC time)
+| yyyy-mm-ddThh:mm:ss (assumes UTC time if no offset is present)
-| yyyy-mm-dd hh:mm:ss offset (where timezone offset is either + or -, and hhmm)
+| yyyy-mm-ddThh:mm:ss offset (where timezone offset is either + or -, and hh:mm)
+| Example with offset: 2016-11-01T08:15:00-08:00

 School Years
 ------------